Bumaza/Automatic-music-transcription/README.md

 # Polyphonic music transcription via Deep Neural Networks

 The pmt_dnn.pynb is only relevant file for this bachelor thesis.
+Since we were not able to train our models in our personal laptop, we migrate to Google Colab Notebook.

 ## Datasets
 To evaluate the perfomance of different approaches, we use of multiple datasets